 I wanted to show off the candy in this dessert bar, so I served it in a mixture of glass containers.
 If you're trying to save money, search your home for vases, bowls, and anything else that may work.
 Try to choose containers in a range of heights and sizes for the most visual appeal.

 Pour the candy into the containers you've gathered.
 Feel free to sample as you work!

-If you want to get fancy, you can label the candy.
-I’ve used chalkboard tape, and it was perfect for labeling my glass containers!
+To make your DIY ice cream sundae bar extra special, you can label the candy.
+I used chalkboard tape (although you could also use chalkboard labels), and it was perfect for labeling my glass containers!

 I simply cut the tape to the size I wanted and used a corner rounder on the edges.
 Then I used a chalkboard marker for the writing.
-After your labels are decorated, simply peel off the back of the chalkboard tape and apply it to your containers.
+After your labels are dry, simply peel the backing off the chalkboard tape and apply it to your containers.
 It was so easy, yet such a fun touch!

 Don't have or don't want to purchase chalkboard tape?
 Regular paper will work as well.
 Just attach it to your containers with double-sided tape.